dexter7k-maloneykf/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to write clean, readable code that is easy to maintain and update.
 Use appropriate naming conventions, comment your codes, follow coding standards, write unit tests, perform code reviews, optimize your algorithms, use data structures effectively, etc. These practices will not only make your life easier as a programmer but also help in maintaining a high-quality codebase.
 Lastly, always keep learning and updating yourself with the latest technologies and programming languages.

+# 2023-12-31
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
+And, as Uncle Bob once said, 'The only true measure of code quality is how easy it is to change.'"